Isle of Anglesey County Council

 All new toys that you supply in the course of a business must be marked with:

-• the name and address of the manufacturer.
+• The name and address of the manufacturer.
 If the manufacturer is outside the UK, the name and address of the manufacturer and the importer into the UK are to be used instead

-• type, batch, serial or model number
+• Type, batch, serial or model number

-• the CE and/or UKCA mark
+• The CE and/or UKCA mark

 CE mark